pegasystems/docker-pega-web-ready/README.md

-# Pega7 Tomcat docker container
+# Pega 7 Tomcat Docker container

-This project produces a docker image that you can use as a base image to create a complete docker image for running Pega7.
+This project produces a Docker image that you can use as a base image to create a complete Docker image for running Pega 7.

 This image is based on Tomcat 7 which is based on OpenJDK's Java 7 image.